pachterlab/sleuth/tests/testthat/ellahi/README.md

 uses the transcript ID as the gene name, and target_mappings_incomplete.txt has those entries with an "NA" (and thus excluded from gene-level tests).

+The rda files were computed using sleuth version 0.28.1.
+(Warren's forked repository at github.com/warrenmcg/sleuth, commit 325c267).
+Both were run using read_bootstrap_tpm and extra_bootstrap_summary, and the gene-level results used target_mappings.txt (full mappings).

 The data set is small enough that you can use it as a test while you develop.